Broken Top Hike: How to Get There & What to Expect

 Important Note: This road is closed seasonally, and can only be accessed during the summer months (usually mid-May through mid-October).

-On Google Maps you can search for “Broken Top Trailhead,” but unless you have a 4×4 vehicle and are prepared for a pretty gnarly, unmaintained shortcut (more on that below), you’ll be actually parking at the Todd Lake Trailhead, which can also be found on Google Maps.
+On Google Maps you can search for “Broken Top Trailhead,” but unless you have a 4×4 vehicle and are prepared for a pretty gnarly, unmaintained shortcut (more on that below), you’ll be actually parking at the Todd Lake Trailhead.

 Broken Top Hike